The ballot issues for Election Day 2023 with the highest stakes across U.S. voting

 A vote against the measure would mean marijuana remains illegal in the state.

-The measure only needs a majority of votes to pass, and would become effective 30 days after the election.
+Issue 2 only needs a majority of votes to pass, and if it does, it would go into effect 30 days after the election.

 Colorado Proposition II: Excess nicotine taxes for preschools